mbagherian/CTTC/README.md

 ### Functionality
 - **CTTC.m**: Main function to perform the Coupled Tensor-Tensor Completion method.
 It requires the input tensor, side information, and several other parameters.
-- **Supporting Functions**: Additional functions are used for initialization, metric function construction, optimization, and more.
+- **Supporting Functions**: Additional functions are used for initialization, Distance Metric Function construction, optimization, and more.

 ### Key Parameters
 - `X`: Initial tensor data (drug-target interaction data).